ScrappyHub/rooted-platform/docs/Moderation_System.md

 Until then:

-UI may show previews / read-only, but no production community upload path is active.
+UI may show previews / read-only surfaces, but no production community upload path is active.

 11. Canonical Status

-This file is CANONICAL and applies platform-wide:
+This file is CANONICAL and applies platform-wide.

+It defines:
-It defines how all public submissions move from:

-pending → approved or rejected
+How all public submissions move from pending → approved / rejected.

-It defines the only legal approval mechanism:
+The only legal approval mechanism: public.admin_moderate_submission(...).

-public.admin_moderate_submission(...)

-It defines the relationship between:
+The relationship between:

 Moderation